Powerlearnproject/se-assignment-day-2-git-and-github-Mosseh254/README.md

  Best practices:-
     1. Use a Clear Branching Strategy.
     2. Follow a Consistent Commit Message Format
-    3. Regularly Sync with the Remote Repository
+    3. Regularly Sync with the remote repository
-    4. Use Pull Requests (PRs) for Code Review.
+    4. Use Pull Requests for Code review.